MetaMorphic-Digital/draw-steel/src/docs/System Automations.md

 ### Winded

 If an actor falls below 50 % of their maximum stamina, they automatically get the `winded` status effect applied to them.
 This status does not have any effects by itself.
 If the actor's stamina gets healed above the 50 % threshold, the `winded` status automatically if removed.

-# Future Automations

-The following automations planned for the near or distant future.

-## Negotiations

-An application is planned to support directors when running Negotiations

-## Compendium Browser

-Once there is multiple sources of content, a compendium browser migth become helpful.

-## Actor Type - Retainers

-Currently there are only 2 Actor types, Characters and NPCs.
-An additional actor type is planned for retainers to support their implementation as a mix of character and monster features.

-## Automated Status Effects

-### Bleeding
-When an actor has the `Bleeding` status effect, it automatically loses `1d6` stamina henever they make a test using Might or Agility, make a strike, or use an action, maneuver, or a triggered action.

-### Taunted

-If the `Taunted` status effect is applied to an actor, while another actor is targeted, the targeted actor becomes the source of the Taunt and abilities that are targeted at the actors other than the source actor automatically have a bane.

-### Winded

-If the stamina falls below zero, it is automatically replaced with the `dying` status.